-Aggression is not common in most dogs.
+Aggression is not common in most dogs and aggressive behaviors often have an underlying cause.
 If your dog lunges, snaps or bites another dog or person, seek help from a veterinary behaviorist.
-Only veterinarians, which are board certified in animal behaviors, should address aggression issues.
+Only veterinarian-board certified trainers should address aggression issues.

-A socialized and trained dog is unlikely to be fearful in most situations.
+A well-bred, properly socialized and trained dog is less likely to be fearful in most situations.
 Even so, any dog can become afraid when in new or strange circumstances.
-Consult a veterinary behaviorist for scared dogs who refuse treats or become aggressive.
+Consult a veterinary behaviorist for scared dogs who refuse treats or default to aggressive behaviors.